paulowe/gcp/week4-questions.md

 reset (remains running, no shutdown script time) - console, gcloud, API, OS reboot (running -> running , ~90 sec shutdown time) - OS: sudo reboot

+What is the difference between Machine type vs Image?
+(Why can you change MT but not Image when an instance is terminated?)